Accessing AuthAction Management API with M2M Application

 API Endpoint

-Section titled “API Endpoint”POST https://<tenant>.<region>.authaction.com/oauth/m2m/token
+Section titled “API Endpoint”POST https://<tenant>.<region>.authaction.com/oauth2/m2m/token

-Example Request (using curl
+Example Request (using curl)

-Section titled “Example Request (using curl)”curl --request POST \ --url https://<tenant>.<region>.authaction.com/oauth/m2m/token \ --header 'content-type: application/json' \ --data '{ "client_id": "<YOUR_M2M_APP_CLIENT_ID>", "client_secret": "<YOUR_M2M_APP_CLIENT_SECRET>", "audience": "https://<tenant>.<region>.authaction.com", "grant_type": "client_credentials" }'
+Section titled “Example Request (using curl)”curl --request POST \ --url https://<tenant>.<region>.authaction.com/oauth2/m2m/token \ --header 'content-type: application/json' \ --data '{ "client_id": "<YOUR_M2M_APP_CLIENT_ID>", "client_secret": "<YOUR_M2M_APP_CLIENT_SECRET>", "audience": "https://<tenant>.<region>.authaction.com", "grant_type": "client_credentials" }'Example Response

-Section titled “Example Response”{ "access_token": "YOUR_ACCESS_TOKEN", "token_type": "Bearer", "expires_in": 86400}
+Section titled “Example Response”{ "access_token": "YOUR_ACCESS_TOKEN", "token_type": "Bearer", "expires_in": 86400}- The

-will be used to authenticate requests to the Management API. - The token is valid for the duration specified in
+access_tokenwill be used to authenticate requests to the Management API. - The token is valid for the duration specified in

-(e.g., 24 hours).
+expires_in(e.g., 24 hours).

 Step 4: Call the Management API

-Section titled “Step 4: Call the Management API”Once you have the access_token
+Section titled “Step 4: Call the Management API”Once you have the access_token, you can use it to call any Management API endpoint (https://authaction.readme.io/).

 Example Request